 You will also need to carry the passport of your home country, since this is a required travel document and shows your country of citizenship.

 Contrary to popular rumor, simply coming back to the U.S. every six months or a year is not enough.
 You can lose your U.S. residency in a day if you leave with the intention of moving to another country.
 Factors that will be considered include where you maintain your home, where you work, where your car is registered, where your family lives, and so on.

 Another important thing to know is that continuous residence in the United States is a requirement for citizenship, as discussed below.

-If your answers don't sound right -- for example, you've been working abroad and are back for a few weeks to stay with a friend -- the officer may refer you for secondary inspection.
-There, another officer will question you further about your ties to the U.S., search your bags, and so on.
+If your answers don't sound right; for example, you've been working abroad and are back for a few weeks to stay with a friend; the officer could refer you for secondary inspection.
+There, another officer would question you further about your ties to the U.S., then possibly search your bags and so on.

 Most people can apply for naturalized U.S. citizenship five years after becoming a lawful permanent resident.
 (That time period reduces to three years if you have been married to and living with a U.S. citizen the whole time.)
-However, half of those five or three years must have been spent inside the United States before you can become eligible.
+However, half of those five or three years must have been spent physically within the United States before you can become eligible.

 Another important concept with regard to eligibility for citizenship is "continuity of residence."
-If you spend more than six months but less than one year outside the U.S., you may be found to have disrupted your continuous residence, unless you can prove otherwise.
-What's more, if you spend at least one year outside the U.S., you will be automatically found to have disrupted your continuous residence, and will have to wait to file your application for naturalization until four years and one day following the date of your return to the United States to resume your permanent residence.
+If you spend more than six months but less than one year outside the U.S., you could be found to have disrupted your continuous residence, unless you can prove otherwise.
+What's more, if you spend at least one year outside the U.S., you will be automatically found to have disrupted your continuous residence, and will have to wait to file your application for naturalization until four years and one day following the date of your return to the United States to resume permanent residence.

-The reentry permit creates a presumption that you are not abandoning your immigration status nor your permanent residence by being out of the country for a protracted period of time.
+The reentry permit creates a presumption that you are not abandoning your U.S. immigration status nor your permanent residence by being out of the country for a protracted period of time.
 It also allows you to apply for admission to the U.S. after traveling abroad for as long as two years, without having to obtain a returning resident visa.

 As mentioned above, it is best to file this application well in advance of leaving on your trip.
-You do not need to have received the reentry permit before leaving, however.
+You do not need to have actually received the reentry permit before leaving, however.
 For instructions, and further information, see Reentry Permit Process for U.S. Permanent Residents.